Porto's Stone, Tile, and Port Wine: A Culture & History Guide

 The 1800s brought industrialization and urban renewal to Porto.
 The medieval city couldn't accommodate modern commerce, so planners carved new boulevards through the old fabric.

 Avenida dos Aliados represents this ambition.
-The wide avenue connects the Town Hall (Paços do Concelho) to the river, lined with buildings in various interpretations of early 20th-century styles - Art Nouveau, Art Deco, and Portuguese interpretations of Beaux-Arts classicism.
+The wide avenue connects the Town Hall (Paços do Concelho) to the river, lined with buildings in various interpretations of early 20th-century styles—Art Nouveau, Art Deco, and Portuguese interpretations of Beaux-Arts classicism.
 The Town Hall itself (1920) rises 70 meters in granite and marble, its clock tower visible across the city.

-The Livraria Lello (Rua das Carmelitas 144) dates from this same period of confidence.
+The Livraria Lello (Rua das Carmelitas 144, +351 22 200 2037, €8 entry voucher redeemable against book purchase, open daily 9:30 AM–7 PM) dates from this same period of confidence.
 The neo-Gothic facade and Art Nouveau interior opened in 1906, funded by the prosperity of a city that saw itself as Portugal's commercial and cultural capital.
-The famous crimson staircase, the stained glass ceiling with the owner's monogram, the carved woodwork - all represent the peak of Portuguese craftsmanship at a moment when the future seemed unlimited.
+The famous crimson staircase, the stained glass ceiling with the owner's monogram, the carved woodwork—all represent the peak of Portuguese craftsmanship at a moment when the future seemed unlimited.

 The Industrial Heritage